bdombro/monorepo-tooling-demos/README.md

 JS Monorepo tooling emerged in the 2010s, for their many maintenance benefits for larger teams.
 They make managing multiple apps significantly easier, performant, and reliable.

 Starting out, package managers offered little as far as monorepo features goes, leaving a large opportunity for tools like Lerna to gain popularity.
 As Lerna became more popular, package managers took notice and started incorporating the best features of Lerna.
 Armed with most of Lerna's features, package manager's basically killed Lerna's appeal and popularity sank.
-Meanwhile, the community and maintainers of Lerna also sunk.
+Meanwhile, the stewardship of Lerna also sunk.
 As a result, monorepo tools like Nx, Rush and Turbo started poping up which extended package managers with enterprise features such as cloud caching and CI/CD integrations.

-A few years later, Nrwl (the maintainer of Nx) took over maintenance of Lerna and basically turned Lerna into Nx with backward compatibility for Lerna projects.
+A few years later, Nrwl (the creator of Nx) took over stewardship of Lerna and basically turned Lerna into Nx with backward compatibility for Lerna projects.

 ## Package managers